Hertattack/personal-growth/README.md

-# personal-growth
+# Personal Growth graphs

-Some tinkerings with D3 to visualize personal growth.
+This repository contains some tinkerings with D3 to visualize personal growth.